 Varenicline (By mouth)

-Chantix, Chantix Start Month Pak, Chantix Starting Month BoxThere may be other brand names for this medicine.
+Chantix, Chantix Start Month Pak, Chantix Starting Month Box, Chantix Starting Month PakThere may be other brand names for this medicine.

 How to Use This Medicine:

-- Set a date when you intend to stop smoking and tell your doctor when this date is.
-This medicine needs to be started one week before that date.
+- Tell your doctor what date you have set to stop smoking.
+This medicine needs to be started 1 week before that date.

-- It is best to take this medicine after eating and with a full glass of water.
+- It is best to take this medicine with a full glass of water after you eat.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.